piegope/doc/docs/en/server/dwl/devolutions-web-login-user-interface/side-menu/add-website.md

 Credential Selection
 		</td>
 		<td>
-Select the credential entry that will be used to fetch the credentials for your new website entry. {{ en.DWL }} will only show entries of the Credential Entry type to be linked to your entry.
+Select the credential entry that will be used to fetch the credentials for your new website entry.
+The {{ en.WBEX }} will only show entries of the Credential Entry type to be linked to your entry.
 The credential entry location must first be selected in the {{ en.VLT }} drop-down list.

 It is also possible to select Prompt on connection to be asked each time you connect.